 1. Tung Lok

-These gorgeous mooncakes belong to the new royale series from Tung Lok.
-When it is made by the Tung Lok group, you know it’s got to be good!
+These gorgeous mooncakes belong to the new Royale series from Tung Lok.
+When it is made by the Tung Lok Group, you know it’s got to be good!

 The pastry is first baked, before being chilled, a process that gives the skin a crunchy texture.
 Sounds intriguing?
 This marks the debut of the first baked-and-chilled mooncakes in Singapore!

-They come in three flavors:
+They come in three flavours:

-- green tea with chestnut lotus ($42.80 for 8)
+– Green tea with chestnut lotus ($42.80 for 8)

 - Hokkaido milk with mocha ($42.80 for 8)

-- custard ($44.94 for 8)
+– Custard ($44.94 for 8)

 Besides the convenience, I think that these dainty pastries may actually help reduce overeating!
 Well, unless people start popping them like popcorn, of course.